Lycée Jean Renoir (Munich)

-Lycée Jean Renoir (Französische Schule München) is a French international school in Munich, Germany, operated by the Agency for French Teaching Abroad.
+Lycée Jean Renoir (Französische Schule München) is a French international school in Munich, Germany, operated directly by the Agency for French Teaching Abroad.
 About 1,415 students attend the school.
 It serves levels maternelle (preschool) through lycée (senior high school).

 The primary school is located in Giesing while the secondary school is in Sendling.
 The largest class sizes are 20-25 students.

 History

 It was established in 1953.
 Named after the director Jean Renoir, it had 165 students in 1965.
 It moved into a standalone campus at Oettingenstraße.